rehierl/abstract-properties/05-0-graph-theory/3-3-border-graph.md

 those edges that point inwards from `(G \ S)` to `S` (i.e. `Ei`, aka. `OBGi`), and one restricted to all those edges that point outwards from `S` to `(G \ S)` (i.e. `Eo`, aka. `OBGo`).
-Consequently, these two subgraphs have disjoint sets of edges, but not necessarily disjoint sets of vertices.
+Consequently, these two subgraphs have disjoint sets of edges, but not necessarily also disjoint sets of vertices.

 * `OBG == (OBGi + OBGo)`